DeviesDevelopment/blog/README.md

 From the repository root, run `hugo new posts/my-title.md`.

-This will create a new file in `content\posts\my-title.md`, wwhere you can write your content.
+This will create a new file in `content/posts/my-title.md`, where you can write your content.

 ### Run server locally